bocajthomas/snapenhance-web-gui/README.md

 ## Developing
 - Main file is just snapenhanceGui.js <br>
-- Fuck Typescript I don't use that shit (ignore everything else than the main file)
-- Just open pull request and describe what you add/fix
+- Just open a pull request and describe what you add/fix and I'll (probably) accept it

 ## Star History